Frequently Asked Questions

 Where does the data come from?

-US financial data is from Sharadar.
-Other countries and price history come from FMP.
+US financial data comes from Sharadar.
+Data for other countries and price history comes from FMP (Financial Modeling Prep).

 How current are the prices?

 Prices are delayed.
-For Nasdaq, they reflect the previous day when the market is open.
+For Nasdaq, they reflect the previous trading day.

 How current are financial results?